 The time limit for year-end financial statements will remain at five months until the Financial Reporting Bill comes into force – which, for insurers, we expect to be in early 2014, at the same time as the Financial Markets Conduct Bill.

 The Bill also empowers the Reserve Bank, by notice to an insurer, to allow that insurer’s interim financial statements to be prepared in accordance with (for example) its home requirements, rather than NZ GAAP.

 In addition, the Bill:

-- extends the availability of the provisional licensing regime for insurers that are subject to an insolvency process
+extends the provisional licensing regime for insurers that are subject to an insolvency proceeding, and

-- extends the limitation period in respect of an offence under the Act so that it ends five years after the date the offence was committed, and
+extends the limitation period in respect of an offence under the Act so that it ends five years after the date the offence was committed.

-If you have any questions about the Bill, or would like any assistance in relation to an insurance supervision issue, please contact one of the lawyers featured.
+If you have any questions about the amendments contained in this Bill, or would like any assistance in relation to an insurance supervision issue, please contact one of the lawyers featured.